Design, Fabrication, and Validation.

 What do we offer?

-PREVAIL will enable a trusted infrastructure in Europe where companies and research institutions will be able to fabricate early prototype samples based on innovative technologies and test them in real edge AI applications.
-Our offer will include the most promising technologies developed by the consortium partners to address the specifications required by edge AI chips:
+PREVAIL enables trusted European infrastructure in which companies and research institutions can access cut-off technologies and innovative multi-hub process flows to design and fabricate early prototype samples, and to test them in real edge AI applications.
+The technologies included in our offer are among the most promising developed by the consortium partners to address the specifications required by edge AI chips:

 Non-Volatile Embedded Memories

-Due to their maturity level and impact on AI, the first set of technologies is dedicated to the implementation of resistive embedded non-volatile memories on CMOS base wafers.
-Our portfolio will provide users with access to advanced technologies for Magnetoresistive Random Access Memory (MRAM), Oxide-based RAM (OxRAM), and Ferroelectric RAM (FeRAM).
+Due to their maturity level and impact on AI, the first set of technologies is dedicated to the implementation of resistive embedded Non-Volatile Memories on CMOS base wafers.
+Our portfolio provides users with access to advanced technologies for Magnetoresistive Random Access Memory (MRAM), Oxide-based RAM (OxRAM), and Ferroelectric RAMs (FeRAM).

 News & Events